-- What conditions, attitudes, and behaviors support creativity and innovative thinking? - What factors prevent and encourage people to take risks? - How does collaboration expand the creative process? - How does knowing the contexts histories, and traditions of art forms help us create works of art and design? - Why do artists follow or break from established traditions? - How do artists determine what resources and criteria are needed to formulate artistic investigations? - How does knowing the contexts histories, and traditions of art forms help us create works of art and design?
+- What conditions, attitudes, and behaviors support creativity and innovative thinking? - What factors prevent and encourage people to take risks? - How does collaboration expand the creative process? - Why do artists follow or break from established traditions? - How do artists determine what resources and criteria are needed to formulate artistic investigations? - How does knowing the contexts histories and traditions of art forms help us create works of art and design?
 Why do artists follow or break from established traditions?
 How do artists determine what resources and criteria are needed to formulate artistic investigations? - How do artists work?
 How do artists and designers determine whether a particular direction in their work is effective?
 How do artists learn from trial and error? - How do artists and designers care for and maintain materials, tools, and equipment?
 Why is it important safety and health to understand and follow correct procedures in handling materials, tools, and equipment?
-What responsibilities come with the freedom to create? - How do objects, places and design shape lives and communities?
+What responsibilities come with the freedom to - How do objects, places and design shape lives and communities?
 How do artists and designers determine goals for designing or redesigning objects, places, or systems?
-How do artists and designers create works of art or design that effectively communicate? - What role does persistence play in revising, refining,
+How do artists and designers create works of art or design that effectively communicate? - What role does persistence play in revising, refining, and developing work?
+How do artists grow and become accomplished in art forms?
+How does collaboratively reflecting on a work help us experience it more completely? - How are artworks cared for and by whom?
+What criteria, methods, and processes are used to select work for preservation or presentation?
+Why do people value objects,